Diffuse midline glioma H3 K27M–mutant

 Recent genomic work has uncovered distinct mutations found in the majority of diffuse midline gliomas resulting in the inclusion of diffuse midline glioma H3 K27M–mutant as a distinct entity and the removal of diffuse intrinsic pontine gliomas from the current WHO classification of CNS tumors 1,3.

 These mutations are in the histone H3F3A gene (K27M mutations) or less frequently HIST1H3B and HIST2H3C genes 2,3.

-A number of other distinct but related histone gene mutations have also been identified in similar tumours 2.
+A number of other distinct but related histone gene mutations have also been identified in similar tumors 2.

-In tumours located within the pons, the pons is enlarged with the basilar artery displaced anteriorly against the clivus and potentially engulfed.
+In tumors located within the pons, the pons is enlarged with the basilar artery displaced anteriorly against the clivus and potentially engulfed.
 The floor of the fourth ventricle is flattened ("flat floor of fourth ventricle sign") and obstructive hydrocephalus may be present.
-Occasionally the tumour is exophytic, either outwards into the basal cisterns or centrally in the 4th ventricle.
+Occasionally the tumor is exophytic, either outwards into the basal cisterns or centrally in the 4th ventricle.

-Usually the tumour is homogenous pre-treatment, however in a minority of patients areas of necrosis may be present.
+Usually the tumor is homogenous pre-treatment, however in a minority of patients areas of necrosis may be present.